iLVL-Key/FFXI/gearswap/readme.md

 Certain files have multiple modes you can switch between at any time.
 Standard DPS, Accuracy, Subtle Blow, etc. PLD and RUN have an Auto mode that will switch between Combat and Neutral modes on its own depending on when the game thinks you are in combat (ie idle but not in combat will equip refresh set, whereas idle but in combat will equip a kite set).

 ## Weapon Cycler ##
 Certain files have the ability to cycle between pairs of Main slot weapons and Sub slot weapons/grips/shields.
-Use this to cycle between your commonly used weapons or add Abyssea proc weapons.
+Use this to cycle between your commonly used weapons.
+Has a second, separate list for Abyssea Proc Weapons that gets added into the cycle list when inside Abyssea.
+Will not equip a Weaponskill gear set when inside Abyssea and an Abyssea Proc Weapon pair is equipped.
 Activated with a macro, an alias, or a keyboard shortcut (default is CTRL+H for Hweapon).
 Can be adjusted or new pairs added in the Weapons section.

 ## Sound Effects ##
 All files utilize subtle sound effects found in the sounds folder.
 While not required, it is recommended to download the sounds folder and add it under the Gearswap/data folder to make full use of what the files offer.
 Don't worry, I've made sure they are not loud or annoying.